 Sure!
 If you are not going to enjoy the cruffins within three days, it’s best to freeze them.
 First, let them cool completely.
 Then, store in a freezer-safe container for up to 2 months.

-- 3 tubes (8 ounces each) refrigerated crescent rolls
+- 3 tubes (8 ounces each) refrigerated crescent roll sheets

 - 6 tablespoons unsalted butter, softened, divided